Srikrishna31/cpp_multithreading/README.md

-# timer
+# C++ Mulithreading
-A simple utility framework providing time based callbacks
+A repository that contains code snippets from the book: C++ Concurrency in Action.